-The type of anesthesia used for your cosmetic surgery will depend on what procedure you are having done.
+The type of anesthesia used for your cosmetic surgery will depend on what procedure you’re having done.
 Other factors such as age and any health conditions may also play a role in determining the best form of anaesthesia to use.
 This is something that Dr. Torgerson will discuss with you during your consultation and as you prepare for your procedure.
 Generally speaking, a local anaesthesia is used for all non-surgical cosmetic treatments.

 If you require a general anaesthesia for a facial plastic surgery procedure, rest assured that your safety is our top priority at all times.
 We will do our best to explain every detail to you beforehand by giving you a Surgical Package that outlines what to expect in greater detail.
-You will also have the opportunity to discuss the details in person with Dr. Torgerson at your pre-operative appointment.
+You’ll also have the opportunity to discuss the details in person with Dr. Torgerson at your pre-operative appointment.